Enterprise Investment Scheme Guide for companies

 - Have fewer than 250 ‘full time equivalent’ employees

-- Be unquoted or on AIM or NEX Growth, and have no arrangements in place to become quoted on a recognised stock exchange.
+- Be unquoted or on AIM, and have no arrangements in place to become quoted on a recognised stock exchange.

 At the time of the share issue AND for three years after the share issue, the company must: